 16th November 2020: We found a road!
 Our grounds maintenance team cleared the footpath on the east side of the lower reservoir (near the tower) and found a road and turnaround / parking area underneath.

 Toilet block refurbishment – works beginning 11 January 2021

 Aerial plan detailing the two paddle sport access points:

 Fishing at the reservoirs

-The intention is to provide a fully licensed angling offer at Cwm Lliedi Lower Reservoir, Swiss Valley.
+The intention is to provide a fully licensed angling offer at Lower Lliedi Reservoir, Swiss Valley.
 There is still time to have your say and further information on how to do this is available via our online survey which you can access by clicking here.

 Regulated licensed angling is getting closer.
 Several meetings and discussions have been held with the angling community which have shaped the rules for angling at the reservoir and these are nearing completion.
 A new website will manage bookings, day or annual permits is also nearing completion.
 Restocking of fish at the reservoir will take place when it is permitted in the autumn/winter time.
 Local anglers have been consulted and have helped and influenced our planned restocking measures.